If you're going through a difficult period with your studies, there are ways that we can help you.

 If you withdraw from your course, SFE will usually stop any future instalments of loans and grants as you cease to be a student.
 Your attendance on this course or any previous degree level course will also reduce your entitlement to receive a Tuition Fee Loan and Maintenance/Special Support Grant for a future degree-level course, even if you only attended for one day and even if you did not apply for or receive any SFE funding.

 Get in touch with our Student Advisers for more detailed information and advice about the effect on your funding and the options available to you.
-You can also download our guide to interrupting or withdrawing and SFE funding:
+Further information on the Financial Implications can be found on the Student Finance Page.

 Students who started before 2012/13 and receive SFE funding